StreamingThinker: Large Language Models Can Think While Reading: Experiments

 Table~\ref{Tab:streaming_cq} reports the performance of StreamingThinker under the context-first input setting across different datasets.
 Overall, the results follow a similar trend to the question-first setting, confirming the framework’s ability to provide timely responses regardless of input order.
 As the depth of reasoning increases, both accuracy and latency improve, albeit with a gradual rise in token consumption.

-Figure~\ref{Fig:QC_CQ} highlights the differences between the two settings.
-When the question appears first, the model is aware of the reasoning target and tends to expand its logic once relevant context is observed.
+Figure~\ref{Fig_QC_CQ} highlights the differences between the two settings.\footnote{For clarity, we report the average performance for tasks of the same type.} When the question appears first, the model is aware of the reasoning target.
+This is particularly advantageous in Context-based QA tasks where critical information is sparse; the prior knowledge of the question allows the model to precisely capture key evidence, thereby avoiding the generation of reasoning for irrelevant context (in contrast to domains with denser information).
+However, for the identified relevant segments, the model tends to expand its logic immediately.
 This leads to higher token usage at depth D1, and since part of the reasoning is already completed during the streaming process, the incremental token growth at deeper levels (D2 and D3) becomes smaller compared to the context-first setting.
 In contrast, when the context appears first, the model lacks knowledge of which information is salient.
-As a result, its reasoning remains more conservative, proceeding sentence by sentence without extensive elaboration, which produces lower token usage at D1.
-Once the question becomes available, later reasoning stages can selectively refine the analysis, bringing accuracy gains by increases in token cost.\footnote{The model’s conservative reasoning stems from our cautious data generation strategy—when the question is unknown, excessive logical expansion may cause overthinking.}
+As a result, its reasoning remains more conservative, proceeding sentence by sentence without extensive elaboration, which produces lower token usage at D1 when processing the same context sentence.\footnote{The model’s conservative reasoning stems from our cautious data generation strategy—when the question is unknown, excessive logical expansion may cause overthinking.} However, this characteristic leads to inefficiency in sparse scenarios (such as the context-based QA tasks): due to the conservative strategy, the model fails to skip irrelevant information, resulting in a significantly longer total generation length.